CorniiDog/WhoopLibVEXCode/docs/ConfiguringVisionOdom/README.md

 The order sheet for these items and 3D models can be found here: [WhoopLib Vision Hardware](WhoopLibVisionHardware/README.md)

-To install the Vision Hardware on the Jetson Nano: [WhoopLib Vision OS Install](WhoopLibVisionInstall/README.md)
+To install the Vision Software and **Update To the Latest Version** on the Jetson Nano: [WhoopLib Vision OS Install](WhoopLibVisionInstall/README.md)

 ---